owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

    .. note::

       To keep the scope of this workshop limited we will not use a real database.
-Instead, hard-code or generate a random result, making it a "fake" query.
+Instead, hard-code a result, making it a "fake" query.
 The function should still return ``IO``, e.g:

       .. code:: haskell